Intrinsic Dynamics-Driven Generalizable Scene Representations for Vision-Oriented Decision-Making Applications: Introduction

-1. We propose an intrinsic dynamics characteristics-driven sequence representation method to solve the shortcomings in previous representation methods of data augmentation's dependence on manual noise and the fact that BSM ignores the dynamic relationships between elements.
+Our contributions encompass three main manifolds: \begin{itemize} \item We propose an intrinsic dynamics-driven representation learning method that can exploit accurate task-relevant information constrained by full dynamics for generalization, which avoids the limitation of previous one-objective approaches that cannot extract complete task states.
+Moreover, different from previous data augmentation-related algorithms, no manual noise is required in our method.

-2. We introduce the DTFT transform and latent overshooting model with global expressive capabilities to further handle long-term state prediction modeling of intrinsic dynamic properties on state transitions, while extracting favorable structured features.
+\item We introduce the DTFT transform and latent overshooting model with global expressive capabilities to further handle long-term state prediction modeling of intrinsic dynamics, resulting in favorable structured feature extractions.

-3. The proposed method achieves the best performance on both DistractingCS Benchmark with video background distractions and CRALA-based autonomous driving with natural visual distractions.
-Moreover, the qualitative analysis results strongly demonstrate the outstanding representation abilities of the method.
+\item The proposed method achieves the best performances on both the Distracting DMControl Benchmark with video background distractions and the autonomous driving environment with natural visual distractions.
+Furthermore, the qualitative analysis results strongly demonstrate the outstanding scene representation abilities of the method. \end{itemize}